 - 3.20.
 The adjustment applied will be proportional to the probability of interruption and will be forward looking based upon an expectation of interruption over the coming year.
-An adjustment factor (A factor) may also be applied to reflect the estimated economic value of the product which will be factored into the assessment.
+An adjustment factor (A factor) may also be applied to reflect the estimated economic value of the product which will be determined as part of the consultation factored into the assessment.
 Together the probability of interruption and the adjustment factor make up the adjustment to be applied to the price of the equivalent standard firm capacity product. - 3.21.
-The adjustment for Entry Points and Exit Points will be based on the values specified in the [Charging Statement or code]. - 3.22.
-The ex-ante interruptible price will be determined by applying the applicable discount to the price of the equivalent standard firm capacity product.
-The value of the discount will be subject to the required consultation.
+The adjustment for Entry Points and Exit Points will be based on the same-values specified given in the [Charging Statement]. - 3.22.
+Recognising tThe ex-ante interruptible price will be less than the price of the determined by applying the applicable discount to the price of the equivalent standard firm capacity product. tThe value of the value discount will be subject to the required consultation. - 3.8.
+Adjustments or separate charges can be applied in the calculation of the Entry and Exit Capacity Reserve Prices.
+These can serve a number of functions such as to acknowledge the any potential risk associated to the type of Entry or Exit Capacity, to facilitate the recovery of revenues where relevant or beneficial to do so, to encourage behaviours along with ensuring National Grid fulfils relevant NTS obligations.